 - Think before you say or act.
 Be mindful of every moment

 - Stop blaming yourself.
-Too much of self-criticism and self-pity, bordering on masochist behavior can be self-sabotaging.
-Initially, you might win sympathy from your partner but it can soon turn to disgust.
-And then it’s a downhill journey
+Too much self-criticism and self-pity, bordering on masochist behavior can be self-sabotaging.
+Initially, you might win sympathy from your partner, but it can soon turn to disgust.
+And then, it’s a downhill journey

-Your self-sabotaging behaviour leads to self-sabotaging relationships.
-When you are hell bent on self destructing a relationship with the constant fear that it won’t work out and it is doomed from the beginning, that’s when a self-sabotaging relationship takes shape.
+Your self-sabotaging behavior leads to damaging your relationships.
+When you are hell-bent on self-destructing a relationship with the constant fear that it won’t work out and it is doomed from the beginning, that’s when a self-sabotaging relationship takes shape.

 Counselors and relationship experts note that self-sabotage can be a result of self-esteem issues that could have its roots in your childhood.
 Toxic parents who always criticized, controlled and drilled the fear of failure could be responsible for your self-sabotaging behavior in your adulthood.